 PGY-5 and PGY-6

-These are the research years.
+These are two protected research years.
 There are opportunities for basic research, clinical research and clinical electives.
 Basic research opportunities are available in every Johns Hopkins department.
 Those interested in clinical research have established programs in the School of Public Health.
 We also have joint training programs with the National Institutes of Health.
 Experience in laboratories and institutions other than Johns Hopkins may be arranged if appropriate.
 There is an astounding level of scholarly productivity by residents accomplished in conjunction with the strong commitment of our faculty to laboratory and clinical research.
 Our residents participate in laboratory research, outcomes based research and surgical enfolded fellowships.
 Follow the links below to see our current residents’ research and awards.

 The final year of the program is the Chief Resident Year.
 The Chief Residents practice under the supervision of the faculty and are responsible for all aspects of patient clinical care on the three adult neurosurgery services, the Brain Tumor Service, the Spine Service, and the Neurovascular Service.
 Since the operative volume is large, the surgical experience is extensive.
 Another important component to this year is the outpatient clinic experience maintained by each Chief Resident under the supervision of the faculty .